adidas/api-guidelines/execution/batch-operations.md

 ## Non-atomic Bulk Operations
-Non-atomic bulk operations are strongly discouraged as they bring additional burden and confusion to the client and will are hard to build, debug, maintain and evolve over the time.
+Non-atomic bulk operations are **strongly discouraged** as they bring additional burden and confusion to the client and will are hard to build, debug, maintain and evolve over the time.
 The suggestion is to **split** a non-atomic operation into several atomic operations.
 The cost of few more calls will be greatly outweighed but the cleaner design, clarity and easier maintainability.

 However, in such an operation has to be provided such an non-atomic bulk operation **MUST** conform to the folliwing guidelines.

+1. Non-atomic bulk operation **MUST** return a success status code (e.g. **200 OK**) only if every and all sub-operation succeded.

+1. If any single one sub-operation fails the whole non-atomic bulk operation **MUST** return the respective 4xx or 5xx status code.

+1. In the case of a failure the response **MUST** contain the [problem detail](https://adidas-group.gitbooks.io/api-guidelines/content/message/error-reporting.html) information about every sub-operation that has failed.

+1. **The client MUST be aware that the operation is non-atomic and the even the operation might have failed some sub-operations were processed successfully.**